kimbostroem/kbstat/README.md

 ## Disclaimer

-This library come without warranty and is for free use only.
+This library come without any warranty and is for free use only.
 See the LICENSE file in the root folder.

 The library uses an adaptation of Bastian Bechtold's Violin plot library, available at https://github.com/bastibe/Violinplot-Matlab, for plotting and John Hartman's emmeans library, available at https://de.mathworks.com/matlabcentral/fileexchange/71970-emmeans, for post-hoc analysis.